Q: When did you first start Choosing Voluntary Simplicity?

 Mega

-My name is Mega and at present I live in Indonesia (I used to be in Reno, NV about a year ago.
-I just want to say how much I enjoy reading your articles and how I wish I could share your inspiring thoughts with others through blogs/websites which unfortunately I don’t have one.
+My name is Mega and at present I live in Indonesia (I used to be in Reno, NV about a year ago).
+I just want to say how much I enjoy reading your articles.
 Thank you and Keep up the good works.
 God bless!

 Martha